A Timeline History of Swansea Harriers Athletics Club & Award Winners

 The lists of award recipients, have and in some cases continue to make huge contributions to the sport of athletics as well as to the club for many years, whether it be as a volunteer, an athlete or a mixture of the two.
 As a club we are eternally grateful for everything they have contributed to us.

 This award was established in 2007 for those athletes who have achieved high standards in the sport of athletics and by example have brought credit and distinction to Welsh Athletics.

 2008 Berwyn Price

 This award was introduced in 2007 to coincide with the Hall of Fame Awards.
 The main criteria being that someone has made a significant and major contribution to athletics in Wales in during their life time with a minimum of 40 years (yes 40 years!) of service, across all levels.

 This is the most prestigious Award bestowed on members of Welsh Athletics which recognises long exceptional and distinguished service to the sport in Wales.

 2007 John H. Collins*

 Welsh Athletics Award of Honour

-This award was first introduced in 1952, to mark “outstanding service” over a long period of time.
+This award was first introduced in 1952, to mark “outstanding service” for over 25 years.
 During a major reorganisation of the sport in wales in 1990 this award was delayed and was reintroduced in 1995.
 In 1953 Frank Duggan was awarded the Award of Honour a number of years before the club was formed, but Frank became the first President when the club was founded in 1962.

 1953 Frank Duggan*